Americans expected to return up to $170 billion in holiday gifts - NewsBreak

 With 33% of stores reporting an increase in holiday sales, returns will rise too.
 That’s where the company Newmine comes in.

 CEO Navjit Bhasin explained how artificial intelligence helps retailers cut down on returns.
-Eliminating merchandise mistakes like sending a black garment instead of a much-wanted, rose-colored item makes for a return and a loss in brand loyalty.Massive storm death toll rises, flight delays continue across the country
+Eliminating merchandise mistakes like sending a black garment instead of a much-wanted, rose-colored item makes for a return and a loss in brand loyalty.Truckers keep driving during holiday rush

 “The best return is the one but it does not have to happen,” Bhasin said.
 “The moment a consumer like you and I decide we’re going to return this product, the margin is gone.
 And then the retailers struggle to say, ‘Hey, how do I cost efficiently get the product back into my supply chain?
 How do I refurbish it?
 How do I dispose of it?’”